Sign Up | Log In

 The girl who he'd given up his life to save, restore, and protect, she was gone.
 No sign of her playfulness or intelligence or eccentricity or profundity.
 Just an automaton following orders, holding him at gunpoint without any recognition or familiarity.
 No hiding under Serenity's wings this time, or seeking shelter with criminals, or a dubious settlement with an even more shadowy and inexplicable chaplain.

-She stood with her two captors as they studied them, predators stalking prey.
+She stood with her two captors as they studied them.
 The ship connected with the Ratched's airlock, the metal objecting to the impact like rolling thunder.
 No one moved.
 Waiting.
 Simon knew where this was going.
 Their previous arrest had ended with the Alliance slagging a derelict that had been hit by a Reaver attack.
 No one was to know what had happened on that ship.
 No one would have believed it.

 He grabbed Kaylee's hand, fingers tangled with hers.